By David Joel Miller

 Medication seasonal depression.

 Some people react well and quickly to antidepressants.
 Not everyone gets the same benefits from the same meds.
-You need to work with your doctor on this and start early, take the meds as prescribed and keep them up until any chance of a relapse on your depression is past.
+You need to work with your doctor on this and start early, take the meds as prescribed and keep them up until any chance of a relapse of your depression is passed.

 Therapy can reduce seasonal depression.

 People with seasonal features to their depression, Winter Blues, in particular, are prone to the same sort of thinking errors that people with other kinds of depression experience.
 Therapy to correct negative or unhelpful thinking can reduce Seasonal Affective Disorder.

 Self-care reduces the impact of seasonal affective disorder.

 More exercise, better diet and being around a positive support system can help you avoid or reduce the symptoms of the Winter Blues.
 Relapse from this condition, like recovery from most issues, requires a program of relapse prevention that includes management of internal triggers like sleep, hunger and emotions as well as management of your contact with outside things such as people and places.
 Work on staying healthy and being around healthy supportive people.

 Any or all of the treatments above can be combined.
 Medication is most often combined with therapy and self-care.
 Having a strong support system is especially important if you experience Winter Blues.

 If you are sad, down or depressed this Holiday season, whether it is because of Winter Blues or some other reason, please take good care of yourself and reach out for help when you need it.

 For more about SAD and the risk factors involved take a look the post